 Also, consider that some of the biggest jackasses in history spend their lives gainfully employed despite their glaring flaws, the same shortcomings you are being asked to itemize for your prospective employer before you have spent one day working for them.

 Is it like this because the world is fundamentally unfair?
-I would say no. It’s like this because those other people have successfully answered The One Question That Matters (more on that later).
+I would say no. It’s like this because those other candidates have successfully answered The One Question That Matters (more on that later).

 “Where do you see yourself in 5 years?”